Boeing KC-46 Pegasus: Flight tests and delays

 In March 2016, the Defense Contract Management Agency reportedly had low confidence in the August 2017 deadline, predicting the first 18 tankers' delivery to run about seven months late based on past performance and current risks, such as production delays, a new joint USAF-Boeing schedule review, and flight test uncertainties.
 The Pentagon's test office was to start combat testing in April 2017.
 An April 2016 GAO report projected an additional four months beyond the August 2017 target to deliver 18 KC-46s, and that operational testing will not begin until May 2017 and will not be completed until two months after delivery of the first 18 aircraft, risking late discoveries of problems.
 The GAO noted that Boeing had not obtained Federal Aviation Administration's approval for two key aerial refueling systems—the centerline drogue system and the wing aerial refueling pods, which were built without following FAA processes—Boeing projected readiness for FAA certification by July 2017, over three years late.
 The 18 KC-46s were to include the four EMD aircraft raised to operational standards, plus the first 14 low-rate production tankers.
 Instead, 16 of the 18 were off the production line.
 Boeing was liable for all late design fixes on tankers delivered before testing ended.

 In April 2016, the fourth test aircraft, 767-2C EMD-3, first flew.
 EMD-3 focused on environmental control systems, including temperature and smoke penetration testing.
 Two days later, Boeing took another pre-tax charge of $243 million for cost overruns, bringing the total amount paid for tanker cost overruns to $1.5 billion.
 Boeing president and chief executive Dennis Muilenburg stated that 80% of the test points required for a positive Milestone C decision had been completed.
 Flight testing helped determine whether a refueling fault could be resolved by either software or hardware changes, which Boeing worked on in parallel.
 In May 2016, a further delay of at least six months due to technical and supply chain issues was reported, potentially requiring program re-structuring and cuts.
 At the time, only 20% of the flight tests were completed.
 In June 2016, USAF spokesman Maj.
-Rob Leese confirmed that, while the contract with Boeing lacked predefined delay penalties, not delivering the 18 certified KC-46s by August 2017 is a contract schedule breach, and that the USAF would receive considerations from Boeing in the schedule re-baseline after the RRA delay.
+Rob Leese confirmed that, while the contract with Boeing lacked predefined delay penalties, not delivering the 18 certified KC-46s by August 2017 was a contract schedule breach, and that the USAF would receive considerations from Boeing in the schedule re-baseline after the RRA delay.
 In July 2016, US Defense Acquisitions Chief Frank Kendall confirmed that the tanker program office was studying the delay's cost to the USAF, and that it was entitled to consideration for losses from operating the KC-135 for longer than planned.